UniversalDependencies/docs/_axm/feat/Case.md

 ### <a name="Abl">`Abl`</a>: ablative

 Prototypical meaning: direction from some point (object, location or time).
-In Middle Armenian, the ablative case is expressed in different ways: with or without the preposition _ի_/_i_, combined with a noun in the dative or ablative case; hence, ablative meaning is determined only by context.
+In Middle Armenian, the ablative case is expressed in different ways: with or without the preposition _ի_/_i_, combined with a noun in the dative or ablative case; hence, ablative meaning is determined by context.

 #### Examples